Simonlee711/Simonlee711.github.io/_pages/abp.md

 ## Data Wrangling

-{% include figure image_path="images/goal.jpg" alt="this is a placeholder image" caption=This is the overview of the data preparation"" %}
+{% include figure image_path="images/goal.jpg" alt="this is a placeholder image" caption="This is the overview of the data preparation" %}

 The first step was to scrape the EHR for these vasopressor information.
 The five vasopressors we looked at specifically were:     Epinephrine, Dobutamine, Dopamine, Phenylephrine, Norepinephrine.
 However part of the challenge was finding out which code associated with which drug.
 In the healthcare industry most items were masked with a numerical ID for privacy reasons so first step was going through ```D_items.csv``` to extract the 5 numerical ID's.
 Next we needed to look through ```INPUTEVENTS_MV.csv``` which contained *which patients got what drug*, *the time stamps of administration*, *the end time stamp of administration*, and the *dosage* of the vasopressor.